 \textbf{Pruning schedules.} The pruning schedule determines when, how often, and to what extent a DNN will be pruned during training.
 We implement two well-known approaches: \emph{One-Shot Pruning}~\cite{lecun_optimal_1989} and \emph{Iterative Pruning}.
 One-shot pruning first trains a DNN until it achieves a \textit{reasonable} accuracy on the test dataset, and then prunes the DNN (optionally followed by a few epochs of re-training).
-Iterative pruning prunes a DNN over the course of training, which allows for an interleaved re-training.
-Hence, not all weights are removed at the same time but step by step over several pruning iterations (finally enforcing maximal sparsity).
+Iterative pruning prunes a DNN over the course of training, allowing for an interleaved re-training.
+Thus, not all weights are removed at once, but gradually over several pruning iterations (eventually enforcing maximum sparsity).
 We implemented \emph{Automated Gradual Pruning (AGP)}~\cite{zhu_prune_2017}, which gradually increases the number of pruned weights $s_t$ starting at $t_0$ from an initial sparsity $s_i$ to a final sparsity $s_f$ over $n$ steps: